 An injury during birth can send ripples through the lives of your child and your family.
-One error during delivery can mean cerebral palsy, Erb’s palsy, or a number of other conditions will be part of your child’s world for the rest of their life.
+One error during delivery can mean cerebral palsy, Erb’s palsy, or several other conditions will be part of your child’s world for the rest of their life.
 If someone else’s negligence caused your child’s injury, you shouldn’t have to deal with the consequences alone.

-A birth injury lawyer in Pennsylvania can help you seek compensation for your damages.
+A Pennsylvania birth injury lawyer can help you seek compensation for your damages.
 We know how to prove that you are the victim of insufficient medical care.
 One free consultation with our law firm could change your and your child’s lives forever.

 For a free legal consultation, call 1-800-222-9529